Norvergence Judgment on Various Environmental Cases

 In the 1920s, The Mineral King Valley, an underdeveloped location in the Sequoia National Forest, started to get multiple bids on the land as it was purely used for mining purposes.
 The bids were being placed as an attempt to convert the land and use it for recreational development.

 The renowned Walt Disney Enterprises also placed a bid, ultimately winning it.
 The purpose was to create a massive ski resort spread over a sprawling 80 acres of land.
 Keeping a track of every minute activity, the Sierra Club filed a petition to stop the exploitation of the underdeveloped land.

-Norvergence Judgment: According to the highly experienced professionals at Norvergence LLC, the Sierra Club needs to furnish evidence of stake in the Mineral King Valley to claim any suing rights.
+Norvergence Judgment: According to the highly experienced professionals at Norvergence , the Sierra Club needs to furnish evidence of stake in the Mineral King Valley to claim any suing rights.

 Violation of Environmental Rules in your Locality